-Dr. Lynda Schneider, MD, Dr. Dale Umetsu, MD, PhD, and Dr. Rima Rachid, MD are conducting studies to evaluate desensitization for peanut allergy in children and young adults.
+Dr. Lynda Schneider, MD and Dr. Rima Rachid, MD are conducting studies to evaluate desensitization for peanut allergy in children and young adults.
 If you or your child are interested in participating contact 617-355-6127.

 The Asthma Clinical Research Center at Children’s Hospital Boston conducts numerous asthma research studies for all ages.
 For more information on current studies, please visit AsthmaNet or the Severe Asthma Research Program

 During your visit to the Allergy and Asthma Program at Children’s, you may be asked if you are willing to have your child participate in a clinical research study or clinical trial.
 All clinical research is approved by the Children’s Hospital Institutional Review Board (IRB) and is always voluntary.

 If you or your child is interested in participating, please email Asthma@childrens.harvard.edu or call 857-218-5336